Port Douglas Weather

 |Average Low Temperature (°C)||24||23||22||21||19||17||16||16||18||20||21||23|

 January, February and March is an exciting time of the year.
 It is the hottest time of the year.
 Maximum temperatures are 89 F (32 C) and minimum at night 72F (22C).
-This is the start of the wet.
-Spectacular monsoon clouds build up in the late afternoons and 16.5 inches (419mm) falls during the month.
-However we have an average of 7 sunshine hours everyday.
-This is a beautiful time of the year to experience the Great Barrier Reef, as the seas can be calm, warm, deep blue and clear for days on end.
-The tropical rainforests are at their very best at this time of year and many colourful migratory birds visit the area at this time.
+This is the start of the wet season.
+Spectacular monsoon clouds build up in the late afternoons and up to 16.5 inches (419mm) of rain may fall during a month.
+However we have an average of seven sunshine hours every day.
+This is a beautiful time of the year to experience the Great Barrier Reef, as the seas can be calm, warm, deep blue with good visibility.
+The tropical rainforests are at their very best at this time of year and many colourful migratory birds visit the area.
 You can also expect to see a great variety of brilliant butterflies and tropical blooms in our gardens.
 The colours of nature are vivid and intense, reflecting the tropical light.

-The warm, calm, clear sea between November and May is the time when box jellyfish can be found along coastal beaches, it is therefore only safe to swim at patrolled beaches (Thala is an unpatrolled beach) during these months.
-Box jellyfish are not found out on the Barrier Reef where the fish and coral viewing is at its very best
+The warm, calm, clear sea between November and May is the time when marine stingers such as irriganji and box jellyfish can be found along 2,000km of coastline on northern Australian beaches (Queensland, Northern Territory and West Australia).
+It is therefore only safe to swim at patrolled beaches (Thala has an unpatrolled beach) during these months.
+Box jellyfish are generally not found out on the Great Barrier Reef where the fish and coral viewing is at its very best.
+Charter boat operators will generally offer swimmers the use of lycra stinger suits which form a barrier against marine stingers.